centrapay/centrapay-docs/src/api/batch/farmlands.md

 <a name="example">
 ## Example Models

-Centrapay matches perviously created resources using `externalId` and records get created or updated based on these IDs.
+Centrapay matches previously created resources using `externalId` and records get created or updated based on these IDs.
 In some cases, fields may be omitted to only update some fields.